UQ-RCC/hpc-docs/guides/conda-environment.md

 ## Using existing Conda modules

 There is no need to install Conda yourself.
+Several Conda modules are available on Bunya for managing Python environments.

+- `miniforge`
+- `anaconda3`
+- `miniconda3`

 Several versions are available as modules on Bunya.

-Please load the relevant module.
+Use `module avail conda` and/or `module avail miniforge` to check on current versions available.

 ```
 anaconda3/2022.05